18th European Week of Regions and Cities

 9:30 - 11:00 - Circular economy in Arctic industries

-As the EU is stepping up its ambitions towards becoming climate neutral, it is important to learn from the cases that are the forerunners of the green transition.
+As the EU is stepping up its ambitions towards becoming climate neutral, this session invited forerunners of the green transition to share their learnings.

 Tuesday 20th October